ishanpranav/restext/README.md

-# .NET Repository Template
+# ResText
-This is a template repository for C#/.NET projects.
+This is a sample project for working with resource text files (*.restext).
 ## License
 This repository is licensed with the [MIT](LICENSE.txt) license.
 ## Attribution